j3t/ssl-utils/README.md

 		.build();
 ```

-or set up your own key- and trust-store...
+or set up your own key- and trust-store ...
 ```java
 KeyStore trustStore = ...
 KeyStore keyStore = ...